4-HO-MPT: Legal status

+International

 4-HO-MPT is not scheduled by the United Nations' Convention on Psychotropic Substances.

 United States

 4-HO-MPT is not scheduled at the federal level in the United States, but it is possible that 4-HO-MPT could legally be considered an analog of psilocin, in which case, sales or possession with intent for human consumption could potentially be prosecuted under the Federal Analogue Act.